barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 <a name="fig_parts"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/parts.png){: width="300"}\
 <span style="font-size: x-small">Figure 11: On the left is the final activation map, with an overlaid grid of $9$ cells.
-The best value is then selected, making a $9$ value descriptor of the image, visualized on the right as a $3 \times 3$ grid with the intensity of the best response coloring the corresponding cell.</span>
+The best value is then selected from each cell, making a $9$ value descriptor of the image, visualized on the right as a $3 \times 3$ grid with the intensity of the best response coloring the corresponding cell.</span>

 To compress this into an image descriptor, the next step was to divide the final activation map into a grid of $9$ cells.
 Each cell represents a variable and is populated with the value of the best response in that cell.
 The process is illustrated in [figure 11](#fig_parts).

 <a name="fig_descriptor"></a>

 ![_config.yml]({{ site.baseurl }}/images/Intelligible-1/descriptors.png){: width="500"}\
-<span style="font-size: x-small">Figure 12: The final activation map and corresponding image descriptor vector.</span>
+<span style="font-size: x-small">Figure 12: The final activation map and corresponding image descriptor vector for two triangle images and two square images.</span>

 Note that, as the problem being solved is relatively simple, only a single layer of filters is sufficient.
 However, "real-world" CNN systems that solve challenging problems typically contain several layers of filters.